HTML Text Formatting Guide

 Key Features

-• Use Cases - Document edits, change tracking, price changes.
+• Use cases - Document revisions, change tracking, original pricing shown alongside sale pricing.

 html